Spain, Belgium, Switzerland, Scotland and Austria secure automatic World Cup spots

 In another winner-take-all match, Austria held Bosnia and Herzegovina to a draw at home to win Group H and make it back to the World Cup for the first time since 1998 in France.
 Michael Gregoritsch scored the equalizer that Austria needed to qualify in the 77th.

+“It was difficult.
+It was really difficult," Austria coach Ralf Rangnick said.
+“Conceding a goal naturally made it even more difficult.
+But then we threw everything into it and were eventually rewarded.
+If Bosnia play like this, they will progress too.”

-Bosnia and Herzegovina last played in soccer’s showcase event in 2014 in Brazil.
+Bosnia and Herzegovina, which last played in soccer’s showcase event in 2014 in Brazil, ended second and will be in the playoffs.

 Third-place Romania, in the playoffs through the Nations League, routed San Marino 7-1 at home.